toralf/torutils/README.md

 ### Tweaks

-If the DDoS script fails to parse the Tor and/or the SSH config then overrule automatic parsing by either:
+If the parsing of the Tor and/or the SSH config fails then overrule it by:

 1. define the local running relay/s explicitly at the command line after the keyword `start`, e.g.: